 If so, use it.
 The rate is made up of an hourly base rate plus an hourly fringe rate.
 It is the combination of the base rate plus the fringe rate that is due the worker on an hourly basis.
 (See Appendix A

-Apprentices being paid the federal prevailing wage rate must be paid hourly fringe benefits in accordance with the provisions of the apprenticeship program.
-If the apprenticeship program does not specify fringe benefits, apprentices must be paid the full amount of hourly fringe benefits listed in the Davis-Bacon Appendices.
+being paid the federal prevailing wage rate must be paid hourly fringe benefits in accordance with the provisions of the apprenticeship program.
+If the apprenticeship program does not specify fringe benefits, apprentices must be paid the full amount of hourly fringe benefits listed in the Davis-Bacon wage determination.